savoirtech/opennms-ng/README.md

 --
 What is OpenNMS-NG?
 -------------------
-OpenNMS-NG is a modular imlementation of the OpenNMS monitoring stack based on OSGi.
+OpenNMS-NG is a modular implementation of the OpenNMS monitoring stack based on OSGi.
 It is seriously a work in progress.

 OpenNMS-NG runs in Karaf and its goal is to allow daemons and components to run in a distributed fashion.
 The idea is to provide persistent messaging as the backbone and allow for consumer-based event polling for obtaining messages.
 By implementing this style of architecture, events can be handled on multiple machine utilizing a competing consumer methodology.
 This allows OpenNMS to become fault tolerant with no single point of failure, and also allows it to scale massively in a horizontal capacity, theoretically allowing it to handle any load or any sized datacenter(s).
 This also lends itself well to cloud deployments and ability to scale based on load.